Russell Poole

-Russell Wayne Poole (November 29, 1956 – August 19, 2015) was a Los Angeles Police Department detective most noted for investigating the murder of the Notorious B.I.G., a rapper also known as Biggie Smalls, birth name Christopher Wallace.
+Russell Wayne Poole (November 29, 1956 – August 19, 2015) was a Los Angeles Police Department detective who investigated the murder of the Notorious B.I.G.
+(Christopher Wallace), a rapper also known as Biggie Smalls.
 Poole also investigated the killing of LAPD Officer Kevin Gaines by LAPD Officer Frank Lyga on March 18, 1997.
 After retiring in 1999, he formed a private detective agency.

 Early career

 The son of a 27-year L.A.
 County Sheriff, Poole would "follow in his father's footsteps" and join the LAPD in 1981.
 He rose quickly, becoming a detective trainee only three years after being sworn in.
 Before being chosen to work in the Robbery-Homicide division in 1996, he spent over nine years as a homicide investigator at the South Bureau and Wilshire Division.
-He served as the primary investigator (taking a case all the way through to trial) on at least 135 homicide cases, and assisted on over 500 more.
-A noteworthy case investigated personally by Poole before the Rampart scandal include the murder of Ennis Cosby, son of comedian Bill Cosby.
+He served as the primary investigator (taking a case all the way through to trial) on at least 135 homicide cases, and assisted on over 500 more cases.
+A noteworthy case investigated personally by Poole before the Rampart scandal includes the murder of Ennis Cosby, son of comedian Bill Cosby.
 He also was one of the officers involved in the investigation into the North Hollywood shootout, just days before the murder of the Notorious B.I.G.
 Throughout his career up to his involvement in the Rampart scandal, Poole was a highly respected and decorated LAPD detective.

 LAPD Rampart investigation

 Poole's involvement in the Rampart scandal began less than six months before Wallace's murder and a year before Rafael Pérez was arrested.
 His involvement started when Poole and his Robbery/Homicide unit partner Fred Miller were assigned to investigate the March 1997 Studio City shooting death of plainclothes LAPD Officer Kevin Gaines.
-Gaines was killed in a road rage dispute after he brandished a gun at another motorist, who was undercover officer Frank Lyga.
+Gaines was killed in a road rage dispute after he brandished a gun at another motorist, who turned out to be undercover officer, Frank Lyga.